usedhondacivic/fpga_raymarching_gpu/writeup/content.md

 ```

 However, this will give you the wrong result.
-Let x<sub>n</sub> represent the input for variable x on clock cycle n.
+Let $x_n$ represent the input for variable x on clock cycle n.
 On clock cycle 2, a will be the sum of x<sub>1</sub> and y<sub>1</sub> because of the latency the add function creates.
 However, z will be z<sub>2</sub>, the input from the current cycle, resulting in b being the sum of x<sub>1</sub>, y<sub>1, </sub>and z<sub>2</sub>.
 If the pipeline is being used efficiently, z<sub>1</sub> is not equal to z<sub>2</sub> and the operation will fail.